elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 ---

-### What is the actual purpose of the named function expression (NFE)?
+### What exactly is the purpose of a named function expression (NFE)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are times when a regular function expression will not meet our needs.
-A named function expression gives us access to the components of a function even if the reference is nullified on the main variable.
+  <div><strong>Interview Response:</strong> There are times when a regular function expression does not meet our needs.
+A named function expression gives us access to the components of a function even if the reference gets nullified on the primary variable.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />